 Northern Stage’s Education & Artistic Outreach department seeks to broaden our relationship to the community by engaging with theater lovers of all ages through youth training and in-school programs, external events, internships, and adult learning opportunities.
 Led by Eric Love (Director of Education) and Amanda Rafuse (Director of Artistic Outreach), the department brings world-class theater professionals to the Upper Valley to provide unique training that challenges students and inspires them to create great art.
 To learn more about Education and Artistic Outreach, download our one-page flier here.

-Northern Stage’s Education and Artistic Outreach Programs are made possible by the leadership support of the Pussycat Foundation, The Couch Family Foundation, The HOPE Foundation, The Hamilton Foundation, Education Fund Donors, Access Fund Donors, and our entire family of supporters.
+Northern Stage’s Education and Artistic Outreach Programs are made possible by the leadership support of the Pussycat Foundation, The Couch Family Foundation, The HOPE Foundation, Education Fund Donors, Access Fund Donors, and our entire family of supporters.
 To support changing lives, one story at a time through a Bespoke gift to our Education and Artistic Outreach programs, please click here.

 YOUTH TRAINING PROGRAMS:

 Boot Camp is designed to nurture young theater artists by providing in-depth training and mentorship for high school juniors, seniors, and recent graduates who want to pursue a career in the arts.
 With support from the Pussycat Foundation and Education Fund donors, Boot Camp serves young artists who otherwise lack the resources to pursue professional-level arts training.

 A perfect introduction to theater!
 Classes focus on teamwork, self-confidence, and acting techniques.
 These half-day camps for students in grades 1-7 will take place June 24-28, 2019.
 Details about our 2019 Summer Camp will be announced soon.